What is Verhoeff-van Gieson stain?

 General principles of the stain

-VVG is a two-part combination stain that enables differentiation of some connective tissue components in a tissue which are not easily distinguished by H&E staining:
+VVG is a two-part combination stain that enables differentiation of some connective tissue components in a tissue that are not easily distinguished by H&E staining:

 Verhoeff stain component: an iron-haematoxylin stain that is specific for elastic fibers.
 It forms strong bonds with elastin, the main component of elastic connective tissue.